PathologyDataScience/HistomicsML2/docs/data-create.rst

 **An important note on training, inference, and the PCA transformation:**

-.. note::  HistomicsML can be used to train new classifiers or to apply existing classifiers to new datasets (inference).
+.. note::  HistomicsML2 can be used to train new classifiers or to apply existing classifiers to new datasets (inference).
 For inference it is important that features are extracted consistently in both the training dataset and the inference dataset.

   Since features are transformed through principal component analysis (PCA), the same PCA transform used in training datasets needs to be re-used where these classifier are applied to inference datasets.
 The data creation container provides the option to generate a new PCA transform when creating a training set, or to re-use an existing PCA transform when creating an inference dataset.

-  HistomicsML stores a PCA transforms as .pkl files.
-Each project directory needs a .pkl file to be imported into HistomicsML, and so users should manage and copy these files when creating inference datasets.
+  HistomicsML2 stores a PCA transforms as .pkl files.
+Each project directory needs a .pkl file to be imported into HistomicsML2, and so users should manage and copy these files when creating inference datasets.

 Completed dataset